-It is important to note that we compared individuals who were shown the financial literacy questions (regardless of what they answered) versus individuals who were not asked that question.
-Because we randomized who sees the financial literacy question, this variation is exogenous.
-Although the correct answer to the financial literacy question was 10 percent, some individuals did not respond correctly (21 percent, to be precise).
-This led to an underestimation of spurious learning (i.e., if individuals responded some value X percent different from 10 percent, then we should have observed anchoring of inflation expectations around X percent rather than around 10 percent).23
+It is important to note that we are comparing individuals who were shown the financial literacy questions (regardless of what they answered) versus individuals who were not asked that question.
+Since we randomized who gets to see the financial literacy question, this variation is exogenous.
+Even though the correct answer to the financial literacy question was 10%, some individuals did not respond correctly (21%, to be precise).
+However, note that this can only lead to an underestimation of spurious learning: i.e., if individuals responded some value X% different from 10%, we should observe anchoring of inflation expectations around X% rather than around 10%.22